|Type of Event:||Public Hearing|

 Proposed Repeal of 209 CMR 4.00: Compliance with Federal Law and Regulation, and Proposed Amendments to 209 CMR 43.00: Audit Requirements for Credit Unions

 In addition, the Division notes that two other regulatory matters are also the subject matter of this public hearing, the proposed repeal of 209 CMR 4.00: Compliance with Federal Law and Regulation, and the proposed amendments to 209 CMR 43.00: Audit Requirements for Credit Unions.
 The public hearing notice, the proposed repeal and the proposed amendments were published in the Massachusetts Register on March 11, 2016.

 Additional changes may be made based on comments received at the public hearing or during the comment period.

-Written comments may be submitted to the Massachusetts Division of Banks, 1000 Washington St., 10th Floor, Boston, MA 02118-6400 or at firstname.lastname@example.org until 5:00 p.m. on Thursday, May 19, 2016.
-Copies of the proposed amendments are available at www.mass.gov/dob or may be obtained from the Division.
+Written comments may be submitted to the Massachusetts Division of Banks, 1000 Washington St., 10th Floor, Boston, MA 02118-6400 or at firstname.lastname@example.org until 5:00 p.m. on Thursday, April 14, 2016.
+Copies of the proposed amendments are available at, and copies may be obtained from, the Massachusetts Division of Banks or at www.mass.gov/dob.

 |Location:||1000 Washington Street|